asciinema/asciinema-player/README.md

 runs in a
 [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
-The benefit of this configuration is typically observed only for high frame-rate / high bandwidth recordings only.
+The benefit of this configuration is typically observed only for high frame-rate / high bandwidth recordings.
 For typical demos/sessions it's not worth the setup hassle.

 ## Donations